datenstrom/yellow/README.md

 2. Copy all files to your web hosting.
 3. Open your website in a web browser.

-We have a developer kit and an [API for developers](https://developers.datenstrom.se/help/api).
+We have a developer kit and an API for developers.
+[Read more](https://developers.datenstrom.se/help/).